jamiecoleman92/katacoda-scenarios/kubeconfig/step5.md

 `kubectl create configmap greeting-config --from-literal message=Greetings...`{{execute}}

 This command deploys a ConfigMap named greeting-config to your cluster.
-It has a key called message with a value of Greetings…​.
-The --from-literal flag allows you to specify individual key-value pairs to store in this ConfigMap.
-Other available options, such as --from-file and --from-env-file, provide more versatility as to what you want to configure.
+It has a key called `message` with a value of `Greetings…`.
+The `--from-literal` flag allows you to specify individual key-value pairs to store in this ConfigMap.
+Other available options, such as `--from-file` and `--from-env-file`, provide more versatility as to what you want to configure.
 Details about these options can be found in the Kubernetes CLI documentation.

 Create a Secret to configure the credentials that ping will use to authenticate against name with the following kubectl command: